 - Do you have the Grit to be consistent in your practice?

 If your answer is yes to more than three questions, you might be ready to start your journey to becoming an artist.
 Else, it would be best to reconsider your decision to move on to something else.

 Consider What Type of Artist You Want to be?

 The next step is to consider what type of Artist you want to be.
-There are several mediums of art, such as painting, drawing, sculpture, and digital art.
+There are several art mediums, such as painting, drawing, sculpture, and digital art.
 Consider the kind of Artist you wish to be and what type of art you are passionate about.

-For example, if you want to be a painter, consider taking painting classes or lessons.
-If you’re going to be a digital artist, consider learning design elements, how to use Photoshop or other software programs.
+For example, consider taking painting classes or lessons if you want to be a painter.
+If you’re going to be a digital artist, consider learning design elements and how to use Photoshop or other software programs.

-You also need to consider the time you have available to dedicate to your artistic development.
+You also need to consider the time available to dedicate to your artistic development.